Growth fails when readiness is assumed.

 Who.
 Why.
 What’s next.

-Barbie Mattie spent a decade at SiriusDecisions and Forrester Research working directly with hundreds of B2B CMOs and growth leaders.
+Barbie Mattie spent a decade at SiriusDecisions and Forrester Research, working directly with hundreds of B2B CMOs and growth leaders.
 Across company size, industry, and investment stage, the same four commercial problems kept resurfacing.
 Sales and marketing interpreted the go-to-market approach differently.
 Point solutions were adopted based on what technology was trending.
-Pipeline failed to translate into predictable revenue.
+The pipeline failed to translate into predictable revenue.
 Execution activity could not be tied to business performance.
 Again and again, the root cause pointed back to the same issue.
 The business had not assessed whether its foundation was ready to support scale.

 Before SiriusDecisions and Forrester, Barbie spent 13 years at Advanced Micro Devices (AMD), one of the most complex go-to-market environments in the semiconductor industry.
 At the time, AMD operated as a B2B2B2C ingredient brand in a semiconductor market largely defined by two dominant players.
-That practitioner experience made one thing undeniable.
-Operational efficiency gets exponentially harder to achieve as a company grows faster and bigger.
+That practitioner experience made one thing undeniable: operational efficiency gets exponentially harder to achieve as a company grows faster and bigger.
 Every layer of scale introduces complexity that becomes far more expensive to untangle.

 Connect with Barbie on LinkedIn